vitorjoaofg/metroby-Challenge/README.md

 ## ☕ Running

-I've already created a main call to show all results, justo do it:
+I've already created a main call to show all results:

 ```
 python main.py